-

 Samples can be taken by:

-The results are expressed in mg/m³ or in ppm , depending on the regulations or industrial specifications.
+The results are expressed in mg/m³ or ppm , according to regulations or industrial specifications.

-For expanded monitoring, this analysis can be combined with the measurement of propane, butane, methane and total VOCs, or with the measurement of carbon monoxide (CO).
+For broader monitoring, this analysis can be combined with the measurement of propane, butane, methane and total VOCs, or with the measurement of carbon monoxide (CO).

 Industrial and regulatory applications

-Propene dosage is used in several professional contexts:
+Propene dosing is used in several professional contexts:

-- Chemical and petrochemical industry : control of the purity of propene used as raw material in the manufacture of polymers, solvents and additives.
+• Chemical and petrochemical industry : control of the purity of propene used as a raw material in the manufacture of polymers, solvents and additives.

-- Hygiene and safety at work : monitoring of work atmospheres to comply with occupational exposure limit values (OELVs) established by INRS.
+• Occupational health and safety : monitoring of work atmospheres to comply with occupational exposure limit values (OELs) established by the INRS.

-- Classified installations (ICPE) : assessment of the effectiveness of pollution control devices (filters, catalytic oxidation).
+• Classified installations (ICPE) : evaluation of the effectiveness of pollution control devices (filters, catalytic oxidation).

-- Risk studies and atmospheric modeling : characterization of hydrocarbon emissions for environmental impact management.
+• Risk studies and atmospheric modelling : characterisation of hydrocarbon emissions for the management of environmental impacts.

-These measures contribute to the control of industrial emissions, operator safety and regulatory compliance of installations.
+These measures contribute to the control of industrial emissions, the safety of operators and the regulatory compliance of installations.

 Carrying out analyses at YesWeLab

-YesWeLab works with partner laboratories specialized in the analysis of gases, atmospheres and VOCs , with high-precision GC-FID and GC-MS equipment.
+YesWeLab works with partner laboratories specializing in gas, atmosphere and VOC analysis , equipped with high-precision GC-FID and GC-MS equipment.

-The YesWeLab scientific team supports manufacturers in the choice of sampling methods, the interpretation of results and the definition of compliance thresholds.
+The YesWeLab scientific team assists manufacturers in choosing sampling methods, interpreting results and defining compliance thresholds.

 Thanks to its digital platform, YesWeLab simplifies the complete management of analyses: requesting quotes, tracking samples and receiving technical reports online.

-Since 2020, many players in the chemical, petrochemical and environmental industries have trusted YesWeLab for the monitoring and quality control of their gases and volatile compounds.
+Since 2020, many players in the chemical, petrochemical and environmental sectors have trusted YesWeLab for the monitoring and quality control of their gases and volatile compounds.

 Technical data

-- Sectors of activity: Environment, chemistry, petrochemistry, industrial safety
+• Sectors of activity: Environment, chemicals, petrochemicals, industrial safety

 For any specific request, contact our team to obtain a personalized quote and recommendations tailored to your regulatory and technical needs.